RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ## <span id="Scheduled"> Scheduling Questions </span>

-After you have defined all of your questions and the flow of conversation of your chatbot, you would probably want to schedule certain questions to appear at a certain time.
-Although scheduled questions are optional, users can interact with your chatbot only if they are asked a question.
-So if no questions are scheduled, then no interactions happen!
+After you have defined all of your questions and the flow of conversation of your chatbot, you may want to schedule certain questions to appear at a certain time.

 The field to define this, `scheduledQuestions`, is a *list* of schedule objects.
 The field `scheduledQuestions` occurs at the same level of `questionCategories`, wherever that appears.
-This also means for every set of question categories (i.e., for every condition), you would have a list of `scheduledQuestions`.
+This also means for every set of question categories (i.e., for every condition), you would have only one list of `scheduledQuestions`.

-In order for the questions in these lists to actually be scheduled, you **must** execute the <a href="#Actions">action</a> `scheduleQuestions`.
-Since the scheduling of the questions is dependent on the condition and the timezone of the participant, it is best to execute this action after both of these have been determined.
+For each scheduled question, you can specify a list of at least one [experiment stage](#span-idstages-experiment-stages-span) during which this scheduled question should appear.
+If you specify this, the given question will appear regularly only when the experiment is in one of the specified stages, and will not appear in any other stage.

 In the remainder of the section, we will create a list of schedule objects for each condition, add them to our experimenter configuration file.
-In the next section, we will then ensure that these questions get scheduled by invoking the appropriate actions.

 First, we will look at a single schedule object and consider its components:
 * `qId` - mandatory, string with the question category and question ID of the question to be scheduled
-* `atTime` - mandatory, string with the time in format `HH:MM` at which the scheduled question should occur
+* `atTime` - mandatory, string with the time in format `HH:MM` at which the scheduled question should occur, with `HH` being in the range `0-23` and `MM` in the range `0-59`.
+  * It is also possible to use the value of a parameter using the normal access token - `${parameterName}`.
+However, it is important to ensure that this parameter contains a string in the format `"HH:MM"`
+  * Parameter values can be used in the case of asking the user when they want to receive questions.
 * `onDays` - mandatory, the days on which the scheduled questions should occur at the above-mentioned time.
   * must be an array of strings, containing any combination of the strings `["Sun","Mon","Tue","Wed","Thu","Fri","Sat"]` in any order.
   * the case and spelling of the abbreviated days is important!